 - The bracket isn't the most robust

 If you're keen on that gold Sold Secure rating, but don't necessarily want to spend too much, and still want a full-sized lock, Master Lock's ticking a few good boxes with this D lock.

 It's solidly made and comes with a handy bracket to mount it on your bike (sadly less useful for scooter riders).
 Where it really wins, though, is on the value front.

 FOLDYLOCK Compact Bike Lock

-Folding bike locks are becoming more and more popular at the moment, with people seeking minimalistic solution to security.
-As its silver Sold Secure rating suggests, that tends to mean for a compromise on the solidity front.
+Folding bike locks are becoming more and more popular at the moment, with people seeking a minimalistic solution to security.
+As its silver Sold Secure rating suggests, that tends to mean a compromise on the solidity front.

 If you're happy to take that slightly increased risk, you'll get a really nice-to-use lock that folds down to a tiny size, even if it does also cost a pretty penny!